 Two brilliantly simple Sardine recipes for "Sardine haters"

-This one's for you, self-proclaimed Sardines haters!
+This one's for you, Sardines haters!

 I totally understand the adversion to sardines: they are stinky, small and just don't appear as cool as their bigger sibllings Salmon and Halibut.